xiaoxiae/slama.dev/_posts/2022-06-27-groups-transformations-updaters.md

 category_part: 2
 redirect_from:
 - /manim/2/
+excerpt: In this part of the series, we'll learn a number of useful functions and classes when working with groups of objects.
+We'll also learn how to transform objects into others, how updaters work and a few geometry-related things.
 ---

 [Part 1](/manim/1/), **→ Part 2 ←**, [Part 3](/manim/3/), [Part 4](/manim/4/), [Part 5](/manim/5/), [Part 6](/manim/6/)